manticoresoftware/manticoresearch/manual/Searching/Percolate_query.md

 <!-- end -->

 <!-- example docs_id -->
-##### Static ids
+#### Static ids
-By default matching document ids correspond to their relative numbers in the list you provide.
-But in some cases each document already has its own id.
-For this case there's an option `'id field name' as docs_id` for `CALL PQ`.
+By default, matching document ids correspond to their relative numbers in the list you provide.
+However, in some cases, each document already has its own id.
+For this case, there's an option `'id field name' as docs_id` for `CALL PQ`.

-Note that if the id cannot be found by the provided field name the PQ rule will not be shown in the results.
+Note that if the id cannot be found by the provided field name, the PQ rule will not be shown in the results.

 This option is only available for `CALL PQ` via SQL.